debiki/talkyard-prod-one/README.md

 (There's a troubleshooting document here: ./docs/troubleshooting.md )

-1. Become root: `sudo -i`, then install Git and English: (can be missing, in minimal Ubuntu builds)
+1. Become root: `sudo -i`, then install Git and English: (can be missing, in minimal Debian builds)

        # As root:
        apt-get update